Narasimman-V/pagination-x/README.md

 #### 5.2.4 columns ##

 This is a mandatory attribute.
 This describes the options for each column in the table.
-The snippet below shows a sample columns attributes:
+The snippet below shows a sample columns attribute:

     $scope.columns = [
 		{title:"SNo",dataKey:"Sno",sortKey:"Sno",width:"5%"},